 So instead of thinking about the whole backyard as a giant project, you can also think of it as smaller tinier chores that you can do easily.
 With a to-do list, you can break them down into smaller chores and make a checklist out of it.
 Then, that backyard does not look so intimidating.

 Professionals aren’t the only ones who benefit from a to-do list app.
-Smartphones are common today and Android phones can use to-do list apps like Paras easily.
+Smartphones are common today and Android phones can use to-do list apps easily.
 In fact, when while working on projects for a company, employees would often break large projects down into smaller tasks, prioritize which ones need to be done first, and have reminders for each task when they’re due.
 It’s no different from cleaning the backyard or the attic.